labor-digital/bitbucket-pipeline-images/README.md

 This image could be used to make a composer install.
 The following Env vars need to/may be set:

+#### IMPORTANT - Composer V2 ####
+By default, we will use composer v1 to perform the installation.
+If you want to work with version 2 of composer, replace the image tag to use: labor-prod-pipelines:composer-2-install instead.

 **Required:**

 - COMPOSER_INSTALL_SOURCE_DIR (This is the directory where the source code is at the beginning, so $COMPOSER_INSTALL_SOURCE_DIR/composer.json needs to be present)